couchbase/couchdbx-app/makedmg/README_for_zip.txt

-Couchbase Server Community Edition 2.0.1 Developer Preview
+Couchbase Server Community Edition 2.0.1

 This is a self-contained installation of Couchbase Server.
   * To start the server, simply launch the application.